ableasdale/ml-java-client-kerberos/SETUP.md

 After this has executed, you should have a database (KerberosTest) and associated Application Server.

-## Set up MarkLogic with External Authentication
+## Set up MarkLogic with External Security

 - Go to **Configure** > **Security** > **External Security** and select the **Create** tab on the right-hand side of the page.
 - Enter the following information